SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Cassandra/Troubleshooting_Cassandra.md

 - Make a copy of the Cassandra logs folder *C:\Program Files\Cassandra\logs*.
 Check the Cassandra system and debug logs.

-- In a command window or PowerShell window, execute "[nodetool status](https://community.dataminer.services/troubleshooting-cassandra-nodetool-status/)" (from the directory *C:\Program Files\Cassandra\bin*).
+- In a command window or PowerShell window, execute "[*nodetool status*](https://community.dataminer.services/troubleshooting-cassandra-nodetool-status/)" (from the directory *C:\Program Files\Cassandra\bin*).
 In a Failover setup, execute this command on both Cassandra nodes of the Failover pair.

   <!-- Comment :Add xref when nodetool status flowchart has been added -->